SamYatesSmith/BabyFoodBoxes/README.md

 # Happy Baby Belly

 Happy Baby Belly (HBB) is a holding site for a new business that supplies locally sourced and farm picked produce to its customers.
 The food is prepared into boxes suitable for creating delicious baby meals.
-The sites primary purpose is basic market research and infromation for potential users.
-Happy Baby Belly will be incredibly beneficial to parents looking to improve the weaning process for their children with recipes, ingredients and tops and trick, plus guidances for timings on introducing certain vitmains and minerals at crucial times.
+The sites primary purpose is basic market research and information for potential users.
+Happy Baby Belly will be incredibly beneficial to parents looking to improve the weaning process for their children with recipes, ingredients, tips/tricks, plus guidances for timings on introducing certain vitmains and minerals at crucial development times.
 HBB hopes it can create positive early relationships for children with delicious homemade food.

+## Tools Used
+- HTML
+- CSS
+- WSC HTML Validator
+- WSC CSS Validator

 ## Features

 ### Title & Sub-title
 - This top title only appears on the Home page.
-Its purpose is to advise user as to the general outlook of the business.
+Its purpose is to advise user as to the general outlook of the business and therefore, website.

 <img src="https://github.com/SamYatesSmith/BabyFoodBoxes/blob/main/assets/images/README%20images/title.png">

 ### Navigation Bar

 - The navigation bar is present on all 4 pages.
-This bar is fully responsive and link the user to the following pages: Home, Our Story, Products and 'interested? which is a usable form.
+This bar is fully responsive and links the user to the following pages: Home, Our Story, Products and 'Interested? which is a usable form.
 - This section allows the user to easily jump from page to page at any viewport width/height.
 Is fully responsive.
 - Visually pleasing underline upon hover that slowly fades.